elewa-academy/studying-with-specs/next-steps/2-testing-101.md

         ```
         (It's important that you only modify the single piece of code while on it's branch.
 If you planned well from the beginning it shouldn't depend on anything else to pass it's tests)
     3. After the branch is finished, merge it back into master.
-4. Launch first version, and continue *DD on a meta (application and users) level.
+4. Launch first version and continue on to the next, repeating this process.

 [TOP](#testing-101)
 ___
 ## BDD and TDD

-The *DD methods of development require you to plan before and while you write code - always a good thing.
-There are many flavors of *DD, here are two of the most popular:
+The 'DD methods of development require you to plan before and while you write code - always a good thing.
+There are many flavors of 'DD, here are two of the most popular:

 ### Test Driven Development
 TDD is the practice of writing tests for your code at the same time as your write your code.
 [Here's Uncle Bob to explain it better.](http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)